 Enlivening our spirits, praising God, challenging our minds

-Worship is the main event on Sunday mornings, but conversation and connection are a close second.
+In non-pandemic times, worship is the main event on Sunday mornings, but conversation and connection are a close second.
 We offer breakfast and coffee in the lounge at 8:45, with activities for children.
 The narthex is lively with volunteers offering service opportunities.
-After worship, there’s more coffee, more conversation, activities for kids, and often forums over lunch,
+After worship, there’s more coffee, more conversation, activities for kids, and often forums over lunch.

 The worship service itself is both traditional and contemporary.
 It’s contemplative and lively.
 It’s musical and visual.
 We sing, we pray, we sit in silence.